UniversalDependencies/docs/_sla-pos/PRON.md

 (the treebank contains only four forms: _kar_ (`Nom`, `Acc`), _česar_ (`Gen`), _čemer_ (`Loc`) and _čimer_ (`Ins`)), hence it is pronoun and not determiner.

+## All, everything

+The total pronouns with the root _vs/vš_ are another problematic group.

+In Czech, _všechen_ can be used adjectively and has forms for different genders and numbers but usually only two forms are used, and quite often they are used without a modified noun:

+* _všichni_ (masculine animate plural), meaning “all, everybody,” may include non-masculine and inanimate referents
+* _všechno_ (neuter singular), meaning “everything”

+The plural forms can be used as determiners, including forms of other genders, if it is known that the group of referents has only that gender: _všichni lidé_ “all people”, _všechny domy_ “all houses” (masculine inanimate), _všechny ženy_ “all women” (feminine), _všechna ujednání_ “all provisions” (neuter).
+Much more rarely, even singular forms can be used, in the sense “all / entire”.

+In UD Czech, 1661 instances agree with their parent in case (suggesting that the word functions as a determiner) and 843 instances do not agree.
+However, if we only focus on singular forms, 524 instances do not agree, 205 do agree (and about a half of the agreeing cases are two-pronoun expressions like _to všechno_ “all this” and _kdo/co všechno_ “who/what all”).
+If we limit the search to singular neuters, and exclude the two-pronoun expressions, there are only 8 instances where _všechno_ is a determiner, mostly with mass nouns (_všechno světlo_ “all light”).

+* [cs] _všechen, všecek, všichni, všechno, všecko, vše_

 ## Pronominal quantifiers

+Terminological note: For the purpose of this chapter, the term _quantifier_ does not include words with adjectival declension, even if their meaning has to do with quantity ([cs] _každý, mnohý, nejeden, žádný_).
+We now focus on words that resemble high-value numerals (5 and above) or nouns like _group, batch_ and combine with a quantified noun in the genitive.

 All pronominal quantifiers are tagged `DET`.
 They are morphologically and syntactically different from adjectives and other determiners.